artiya4u/whispers/README.md

 2. Then `yarn`.
 3. Make sure build settings in `package.json` are to your liking.
 4. Run `yarn dist`.
 You'll find what you want in `/dist`.

+## Note to Code Snobs

+Yes, this program is built with jQuery.
+Fight me.

+For now, I'm focused on features and growth.
+I may migrate to React at some point, when complexity demands it, but for now, it works just fine.

 ## License